dlvp/dlvp.github.io/_posts/2017-12-01-Physics-snnarxiv.markdown

 # Recurrent Neural Networks 101

 A Recurrent Neural Network (RNN) is a Neural Network adopting a particular parameter sharing framework suited to handling data with some kind of sequential structure.
 Using RNN to generate text is a very 2015 topic.
 There are plenty of blog posts on the subject ([this](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great one ) and even [books](http://www.deeplearningbook.org/) now.
-For this reason I feel I am allowed to streamline my discussion, without entering into the details on how a RNN works.
+For this reason I feel I am allowed to streamline my discussion, without discussing too many details about recurrent nets.

+The basic unit of a RNN is the recurrent unit.
+A recurrent neuron, as every NN unit, has in input and an output.
+On top of these a recurrent unit has a state.
+The state serves as a memory.
+What makes a recurrent unit recurrent is the fact that its output at time 't', depends on the input at time 't' but also on the state of the unit at time 't-1'.
+See Figure 2 for the very simple math.

-{% include image.html file="RNN1.png" description="The basic recurrent neuron.
+{% include image.html file="RNN1.png" description="Figure 2.
+The basic recurrent unit.
 Green circles represent affine transformations on the input, while the red dots represent elementwise non linearities." %}

+Such a non-local time dependence can be puzzling especially if one is trying to figure out how backpropagation is going to work.
+The trick is to fix a

+{% include image.html file="RNN2.png" description="Figure 3.
+A RNN unrolled through time for T time steps." %}

 WHAT DOES THE RNN DO IN PRACTICE?